-- Further, these divisions consists of several brigades.
+- Further, these divisions consist of several brigades.

-- As is evident from the name, a brigadier heads a bregade.
+- As is evident from the name, a brigadier heads a brigade.

 - There are 5 types of Brigades : infantry or mountain, artillery, Amoured, parachute and mechanised.

-- Besides that, if a bregade is not a part of a division, then it is called an independent brigade and it is provided with additional corps.
+- Besides that, if a brigade is not a part of a division, then it is called an independent brigade and it is provided with additional corps.

-- Similarly, each brigade consist of 3 infantry battalions.
+- Similarly, each brigade consists of 3 infantry battalions.

 - Each battalion comprises of 3 infantry companies and a supporting company.

 - A Colonel works as a commander of a battalion.